 The New Revolution in Processing using Water as the Solvent

 Simple push-button operation and uses only water as the carrier-solvent, this amazing system uses technology that was previously only available in the pharmaceutical industry.
-Process 50-100 pounds per hour, or up to 2,400 pounds (1,200 kg) per day of hemp, algae, or other botanicals.
+Process 50-100 pounds per hour, or up to 2,400 pounds (1,200 kg) per day of botanicals.
 When adding on the continuous feed Winterization system, this can become your solution for producing full spectrum oil.
 We are currently working on Live Resin and THCA Diamonds processing on our lab scale demo units.

 The Problem With Large Scale Ethanol Batch Extraction: Typically, large scale ethanol extraction has a number of drawbacks.
 Since recycled ethanol is imperitive to low cost processing operation, the dilution of the pure ethanol becomes compromised (water keeps getting added) which results in poor extraction efficiency.
 In addition, ethanol has poor turpene retention (turpepes become volatile and simply evaporate).
 Finally, many ethanol processors who do a quick-turn extraction, end up with lots of bitter green tasting chlorophyll.
-To filter out that, they use activated carbon filters (referred to as carbon scrubbing), which also filter out most of the valuable components ( source: Romano LL, Hazekamp A. Cannabis Oil: chemical evaluation of an upcoming cannabis-based medicine.
+To filter out that, they use activated carbon filters (referred to as carbon scrubbing), which also filter out most of the valuable components include CB ( source: Romano LL, Hazekamp A. Oil: chemical evaluation of an upcoming based medicine.
 2013;7(1):1-11.)

 Continuous Feed Eco Extraction: